wombleton/gitlaw-nz/acts/L/Local Government (Auckland Council) Act 2009.md

     *   (e) anything forming part of, or connected with, any water supply or wastewater work or property not referred to in paragraphs (a) to (d).

-    (2) Every person commits an offence who wilfully destroys, damages, stops, obstructs, or interferes with a work or property and is liable on conviction on indictment to imprisonment for a term not exceeding 3 years or to a fine not exceeding $20,000, or to both.
+    (2) Every person commits an offence who wilfully destroys, damages, stops, obstructs, or interferes with a work or property and is liable on conviction to imprisonment for a term not exceeding 3 years or to a fine not exceeding $20,000, or to both.

-    (3) Every person commits an offence who negligently destroys, damages, stops, obstructs, or interferes with a work or property and is liable on summary conviction to a fine not exceeding $20,000\.
+    (3) Every person commits an offence who negligently destroys, damages, stops, obstructs, or interferes with a work or property and is liable on conviction to a fine not exceeding $20,000\.

     Section 76: added, on 1 November 2010, by [section 31][237] of the Local Government (Auckland Council) Amendment Act 2010 (2010 No 36).

+    Section 76(2): amended, on 1 July 2013, by [section 413][297] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 76(3): amended, on 1 July 2013, by [section 413][297] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 77 Liability for damage by wilful or negligent behaviour towards water supply or wastewater work